nextpyp/pyp/docs/reference/computing.rst

     **Default**: 1-00:00:00

   Split, Gres
     List of Generic resources (Gres) to request for the split job.
 This option can be used to request specific resources available in your SLURM instance, for example, ``lscratch:500,shrd=64```, which requests 500 GB of local scratch space and 64 GB of shared memory.
 The ``lscratch`` resource is typically used for temporary storage, while the ``shrd`` resource is used for shared memory.
-To check the available resources in your SLURM instance, run the command ``sinfo -o "%100N  %30G"``.
+To check the available resources in your SLURM instance, run the command: ``sinfo -o "%100N  %30G"``.
 If you are unsure about this, please contact your system administrator.

     **Default**: None